jsutlive/Cell-Mechanics-Simulator/README.md

 The Morphogenesis Simulator is a physics simulator initially constructed to simulate developing organisms as mechanical systems.
 It is a soft-body dynamics representation and thus physics is typically represented as a spring-mass system.
 For more information about soft-body dynamics, this Wikipedia [article] https://en.wikipedia.org/wiki/Soft-body_dynamics is an excellent start.

+## Quick start

+### Within a Java IDE:

+Build and run the "Launcher.java" file, which acts as the entry point.

+### Using the standalone .jar:

+Double click and run (requires Java 8 or later install).
+Find the latest releases [here](https://github.com/jsutlive/Cell-Mechanics-Simulator/releases).
+Here you can download the compiled versions of the program as well as a .zip file of the source code.

 ## Features

 ### component-based physics system